trisna7991/trisna7991/README.md

 - 🤗 Strengthen logic
 - :airplane: Dreaming Aimlessly
 - :weary: Sleep during the day stay up at night
+- :rainbow: Looking for inspiration in a lonely place

 **What is there on my page**  ✍